-The risk of thunderstorms is generally equal throughout the state, with random variations in frequency from county to county and the risk of somewhat higher wind speeds in the eastern and southeastern portions of the state (see Wind Zone Table to follow, Source FEMA.gov).
+The risk of thunderstorms is generally equal throughout the state, with random variations in frequency from county to county and the risk of somewhat higher wind speeds in the eastern and southeastern portions of the state (see Wind Zone Table in full document, Source Federal Emergency Management Agency (FEMA)).
 The extreme eastern and southeastern regions of the state are located within Zone IV, indicating potential wind speeds of up to 250 miles per hour.
 The central and western regions of the state are located within Zone III, with the potential for wind speeds of up to 200 miles per hour.